 - Global justice draws the attention of political philosophers and theorists in the backdrop of increasing unfairness in the world in the second half of the 20th century. - In fact, global issues like health, education, climate change, immigration, drug trafficking, terrorism, even the management of present pandemic force academics and political leaders to ponder over the inevitability of global justice. - Global justice is often associated with international justice.
 But there are differences between the two concepts.
 In international justice the state is considered as the primary unit of concern in understanding justice, or to be specific, the just relations among the states.
-Global justice, however, gives emphasis on justice among human beings living in these state units. - In his masterpiece, 'A Theory of Justice' John Rawls suggests that under controlled conditions rational human beings would choose basic principles of distributive justice. - In 'The Law of peoples' Rawls promotes different approach to global justice.
+Global justice, however, gives emphasis on justice among human beings living in these state units. - In his masterpiece, 'A Theory of Justice' John Rawls suggests that under controlled conditions rational human beings would choose basic principles of distributive justice. - In 'The Law of peoples' Rawls promotes different approaches to global justice.
 Rawls mentions the following principles for strengthening the base of global justice: - 1) Freedom and independence are to be respected by other people. - 2) People are to observe treatise; - 3) People are equal; - 4) People should follow the principle of intervention; - 5) People have the right to self-defense; - 6) People are to honour human rights; - 7) People should follow some restrictions; - 8) People should assist other people.

-- 1) Write a note on the concept of Global Justice. - 2) Examine Rawls' view on Global Justice. - 3) Make a critical estimate of Rawls' view on Global Justice. - 4) Evaluate the concept of Global Justice.

-- 1) Analyse the concept of Global Justice. - 2) The issue of Global Justice raises serious questions.
+- 1) Write a note on the concept of Global Justice. - 2) Examine Rawls' view on Global Justice. - 3) Make a critical estimate of Rawls' view on Global Justice. - 4) Evaluate the concept of Global Justice. - 5) The issue of Global Justice raises serious questions.
 What are the questions?
-State your views on these questions. - 3) Make a distinction between Global Justice and International Justice. - 4) Explain the eight principles of global justice as envisioned by Rawls.
+State your views on these questions. - 6) Make a distinction between Global Justice and International Justice.

-- 1) Define Global Justice. - 2) Global justice is both an aim and a concept.
-Explain - 3) How does Thomas Pogee define Global Justice? - 4) Analyse the relation between Global Justice and Cosmopolitanism. - 5) Explain Rawls's concept of 'duty of assistance'.
+- 1) Define Global Justice. - 2) "Global justice is both an aim and a concept"-Explain - 3) How does Thomas Pogee define Global Justice? - 4) Analyse the relation between Global Justice and Cosmopolitanism. - 5) Explain Rawls's concept of 'duty of assistance'.